Acquire Data in the Background with Live Plot Updates

 This example shows how to acquire data in the background using callbacks while MATLAB continues to run.

-A background acquisition depends on callbacks to allow your code to access data as
+A background acquisition uses callbacks to allow your code to access data as the

-the hardware acquires it and to react to any errors as they occur.
+hardware acquires it or to react to any errors as they occur.
 In this example, you

 ScansAvailableFcnCount property to trigger the function call

 defined by the